aurelilia/gelixrs/docs/src/types.md

 # Types

-Now that you know about most expressions in gelix, it's time to learn about how to create your own data types and work with them.
+Now that you know how to manage your memory when using gelix and can write simple gelix programs, it's time to learn about more advanced datatypes and how to use them.

 Gelix implements the following types for you to define:
-- Classes, which behave very similarly to classes in most OOP languages
+- Classes, which you read about in the last chapter
 - Interfaces, which allow defining shared behavior between types
 - Enums, which are used to replace OOP-style inheritance in gelix
 - Closures, which are functions treatable like data